 At DSC Attorneys, we specialise in personal injury law and our attorneys and medico-legal team have extensive experience in handling injury claims.

 We can assess your claim, help prepare supporting evidence and represent you in legal proceedings, giving you the best chance of receiving the compensation you deserve.
-We also work on a no win, no fee basis.
+We work on a no win, no fee basis.
+Contact us for more information or to discuss your personal injury claim.